aporlowski/pi-sdr/README.md

 You know have Ubuntu Desktop installed on your Pi.
 Insert the SD card into the Pi and connect a keyboard, mouse, monitor, and finally the power supply.

-### Update and Upgrade your OS
+### Setup, Update and Upgrade your OS

+Setup the OS using the GUI guide to select a username, passworkd, etc.

-We need to update the software and software repositories to ensure we have the latest software on our OS.
+Once you are logged into your desktop we first need to update the software and software repositories to ensure we have the latest software on our OS.
 Run the commands below to update and reboot.

 ```sudo apt update```